oskarbauer/www/content/en/configuration/cloud2cloud-gateway.md

 - subscribe to / unsubscribe from  events against a specific resource
 - [swagger](https://petstore.swagger.io/?url=https://raw.githubusercontent.com/openconnectivityfoundation/core-extensions/ocfcloud-openapi/swagger2.0/oic.r.cloudopenapi.swagger.json)

-## How to try
+## How to try it out

 ### Steps

-1. Authorize the user: Request the user's authorization and redirect back to your application with an authorization code.
+1. Authorize the user: Request the user's authorization code and return to your application with the authorization code.
 2. Request tokens: Exchange your authorization code for tokens.
 3. Call your API: Use the retrieved Access Token to call your API.
 4. Refresh Tokens: Use a Refresh Token to request new tokens when the existing ones expire.